-2022 Fiscal Year
+2023 Fiscal Year

-The tables below summarise total remuneration for fiscal year 2022 for MRTs and SIDAC's Non-Executive Directors and includes variable remuneration awards made after the end of the fiscal year to reflect decisions made during the compensation planning cycle.
-The Deferred Remuneration table is a snapshot of outstanding deferred remuneration as of October 31st, 2022 and deferred remuneration awarded / redeemed during the respective fiscal year.
+The tables below summarise total remuneration for fiscal year 2023 for MRTs and SIDAC's Non-Executive Directors and include variable remuneration awards made after the end of the fiscal year to reflect decisions made during the compensation planning cycle.
+The Deferred Remuneration table is a snapshot of outstanding deferred remuneration as of October 31st, 2023 and deferred remuneration awarded / redeemed during the respective fiscal year.

-Table 42 - EU REM1(2022) - Remuneration awarded for the fiscal year (Article 450(1)(h)(i)-(ii))
+Table 42- EU REM1 (2023) - Remuneration awarded for the fiscal year (USD'000)